C2.3 Identify and use equivalent relationships for whole numbers up to 100, in various contexts.

 Represent 75 using different leaps on a number line or a bead string or Rekenrek.

 Mystery Number: Group students into pairs.
-Ask them to represent a number in different ways (concrete material, semi-concrete, symbolic).
+Ask them to represent a number in different ways (concrete material, visual or semi-concrete, symbolic).
 Have students circulate around the classroom to see how other teams have represented their mystery number.

 Activity 4: A Story of Adding, Joining and Comparing!